-R2CTPO leases building and office facilities under a non-cancelable operating lease that was signed on July 1, 2010 and amended on March 28, 2018.
-The lease is currently payable in equal monthly base rent installments of \$5,974 per month.
-In addition to the monthly base rent, the lease provides that the lessee will reimburse the lessor for its pro-rata share of contingent charges (specified common area maintenance and taxes) which are currently billed at \$2,494 per month.
+R2CTPO leases building and office facilities under a non-cancelable operating lease that was originally signed on July 1, 2010.
+This lease was amended on March 28, 2018.
+The amended lease provides for current monthly base rent payments of \$6,192.
+In addition to the monthly base rent, the lease provides that the lessee will reimburse the lessor for its pro-rata share of contingent charges (specified common area maintenance and taxes) which based on the amended lease are currently billed at \$2,768 per month.
 At the end of each annual rental year, all actual contingent facilities common area costs are recalculated by the lessor to determine a pro-rata true-up adjustment which is billed (or refunded) to R2CTPO at the start of each annual rental cycle.
 This lease is accounted for as an operating lease and contains an option to be cancelled in the event annual appropriations are not authorized.
-This lease expires April 1, 2018.
-Actual lease expense for the year ended June 30, 2018 totaled \$122,959.
+This lease expires April 1, 2028.
+Actual lease expense for the year ended June 30, 2020 totaled \$101,542.

-The future minimum lease payments (excluding estimated contingent rentals) under this agreement are as follows:
+The future minimum lease payments (excluding estimated contingent rentals) for the next five years under this agreement are as follows: